jariazavalverde/graphs/README.md

 # Generator of graphs

-This repository contains tools and resources for generating, drawing and exporting diverse families of graphs (Johnson graphs, generalized Petersen graphs, ...) in several formats (DIMACS, LaTeX, etc).
+This repository contains tools and resources for generating, drawing and exporting diverse families of graphs in several formats (DIMACS, LaTeX, etc).

 ## Usage